 - Eat food rich in many vitamins and minerals;

-- Prevent irritation of your lungs; do not expose them to smoke or detergents;
+- Minimize irritation of the lungs; do not expose them to smoke or detergents;

 - Steaming may loosen the residual mucus in the lungs and alleviate the complaints.

-When breathing, the air goes into the lungs through the wind pipe.
-In the lungs are small tubes that branch out; those are the bronchi.
-They go from the wind pipe to the pulmonary alveoli.
+When breathing, the air enters into the lungs through the larynx or "wind pipe".
+In the lungs are small tubes that branch out and those are the bronchi.
+They extend from the wind pipe to the pulmonary alveoli.

-The function of the alveoli is to ensure that the oxygen from the air is absorbed in the body.
-The inside of the bronchi is lined with mucous membrane.
-If the bronchi are infected, the mucous membrane starts to produce more mucus.
+The function of the alveoli, small collections of grape-like structures, is to ensure that the oxygen from the air is absorbed in the body as waste products like carbon dioxide are removed through exhalation.
+The inside of the bronchi is lined with mucous membrane and if infected, the mucous membrane starts to produce more respiratory secretions in an attempt to reduce inflammation and trap pathogens.

-Bronchitis may have several causes.
-With a bronchitis, the branchi of the respiratory tract are infected.
+Bronchitis may have several causes as the braochi of the respiratory tract become infected.
 The main reasons are:

-- Acute bronchitis as aftermath of a viral infection, such as a neglected flu or heavy cold.
-The infection disapear after a while.
+- Acute bronchitis as aftermath of a recent viral infection, such as a neglected flu or heavy cold.
+These infections tend to disappear after a while, a trait referred to as self-limiting.

-- A bacterial infection, for instance a tonsillitis, sometimes leads to an acute bronchitis as well.
+- A bacterial infection such as tonsillitis may sometimes leads to a bout of acute bronchitis as well.

-But most cases of bronchitis start with breathing in of harmful vapours, originating from factory chimneys or car exhaust.
+But most cases of chronic bronchitis start with breathing in of harmful vapours or particulate matter, originating from factory work or even car exhaust.

 The main cause of COPD is smoking.